tatumio/tatum-middleware/README.md

 Tatum Middleware is a client to Tatum Blockchain API.

 ## Where to start
-In order to start work with Tatum Blockchain API, please reach us directly at <a href="mailto:hello@tatum.io">hello@tatum.io</a> in order to create access API key.
+In order to start work with Tatum Blockchain API, please <a target="_blank" href="https://console.tatum.io/#/register">Sign up</a> in order to create access API key.

 ## Install docker image
 Tatum Middleware docker image is available in Docker HUB under `tatumio/tatum-middleware` tag, see <a href="https://hub.docker.com/r/tatumio/tatum-middleware">https://hub.docker.com/r/tatumio/tatum-middleware</a>.